Purpose and Course Outcomes

 - Select different classmates for your reply each week.

 **NOTE: This course does not include lessons.
-Please cite your textbook to earn points in the discussion rubric.
+Please use and credit your textbook and assigned sources to earn points in the discussion rubric.